kikiqqp/Pro-face_TowerLight-XVGU3SWG-/README.md

 # Pro-face_TowerLight-XVGU3SWG-
-Pro-face XVGU3SWG Tower Light: Multi-color display, USB/Ethernet connectivity, ideal for industrial settings, clear status indication, easy installation, durable, meets automation needs.
+Pro-face XVGU3SWG Tower Light: Multi-color display, USB connectivity, ideal for industrial settings, clear status indication, easy installation, durable, meets automation needs.

 # Pro-face XVGU3SWG Tower Light Control Library in C

-The Pro-face XVGU3SWG Tower Light Control Library, rewritten in C, offers a high-performance, lightweight solution for controlling the XVGU3SWG tower light, a multi-layer industrial indicator with USB and Ethernet connectivity.
+The Pro-face XVGU3SWG Tower Light Control Library, rewritten in C, offers a high-performance, lightweight solution for controlling the XVGU3SWG tower light, a multi-layer industrial indicator with USB connectivity.
 This library reimplements and enhances the functionality of the original TLUSBCom.dll and EZ_TLCom.dll, enabling seamless management of the tower light’s LED layers and buzzer in industrial automation systems.
 Optimized for Windows (Windows 7 and above), it uses the WinUSB framework for direct USB communication, eliminating proprietary driver dependencies and supporting both 32-bit and 64-bit architectures.

 ## Key Features
 - **LED Control**: Precisely manage the three LED layers (bottom, middle, top), each supporting red, green, and blue colors.
 Set states (ON, OFF, DUTY) and patterns (constant, slow blink, fast blink) for flexible visual signaling.